MorrowShore/Prism/README.md

 * 8- Begin streaming!

-We advise you test it with two platforPrism first.
+We advise you test it with two platforms first.

 * To STOP the docker, (multistreaming server) run: